gdman/dataloader/README.md

     ./install.sh

 ## Installing without prompts
 It is possible to install using command line arguments to suppress prompts for user input.
-This is useful for automating installation for Data Loader.
+This is useful for automating installation of Data Loader.

 | Argument                          | Description                                                                                                                                            |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |